Aufbereitungsanlage

 Open today

-For the more effective processing of the ore
+For more effective processing of the heap

 (Text: Jens Mieckley)